rrajasek95/blog/_posts/2017-06-05-generating-addagrams.markdown

 With this, we've implemented an easy way to find anagrams of a given word.
 Now that we've dealt the "Anagram" portion of the problem, we can work on the "Add" part of it.

 #### Anagrams and Counters
 So far, we've seen how to check if words are anagrams of each other by checking if their counter values are the same.
 Let's describe the counters more concisely as $$ \{a: count_a, b:count_b, \ldots, z:count_z \} $$ except we show only the counts which are non-zero.
 The words *wolf* and *flow* are anagrams of each other and hence both have a counter $$ \text{\{f:1, l:1, o:1, w:1\}} $$.
 Now let's look at this in the reverse perspective.
 We can say that $$ \text{\{f:1, l:1, o:1, w:1\}} $$ acts as a common identity for the anagrams *wolf* and *flow*.
 So we can store all the anagrams of for a given counter in a dictionary as a form of preprocessing.
-This would make it easy when we need to go through all the possible anagrams in the counter.
+This would make it easy when we need to go through all the possible anagrams for a given counter.

 Unfortunately, it introduces a new problem, namely the fact that lists cannot be used as the key to a dictionary.
 We need to come up with a representation that can be used as a key in a dictionary.
 Thankfully, in our problem we do not need to look for words longer than 10 to 12 letters.
 Furthermore, an actual word of that length cannot have more than 10 of the same letter.
 Even the ridiculously long [Pneumonoultramicroscopicsilicovolcanoconiosis](https://en.wikipedia.org/wiki/Pneumonoultramicroscopicsilicovolcanoconiosis) has 9 *o*s.
 So we can quite simply represent our counter as a 26 digit number, with each digit corresponding to the count of the letter.
 While this may not work/be easy in other languages, it's quite straightforward in Python.
 We can implement our new counter as follows: